One hundred days of war marked by strikes, rockets and death

 "The rifle used by the terrorists, an axe and ammunition were found at the scene," an army statement said.
 The Palestinian Health Ministry confirmed the death of the two men.

-Since the start of the war on October 7, following a bloody attack by the Palestinian Islamist Hamas on Israel, violence in the West Bank has worsened.
-Of the 502 Palestinians killed either by the IDF, in confrontations or by their own attacks, 336 have been killed since October 7.
+Since the start of the war on October 7, following a bloody attack by the Palestinian Islamist Hamas on Israel, violence in the West Bank has worsened, with more than 330 Palestinians killed by Israeli soldiers or illegal settlers.

 Meanwhile in the Israeli harbour town of Ashdod north of Gaza, warning sirens blared, the IDF said.
 It gave no details of damage or casualties.